dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
-yeah um it's definitely a concern I have both you know at the lower level code level and the other thing and I think the way that we've evolved is to you
+yes it's definitely a concern I have both you know at the lower level code level and the other thing and I think the way that we've evolved is to you